kwikius/mixer_lang/README.md

 Compilation Building Running
 ----------------------------

-The library currently builds for linux systems
+The library currently builds and runs on linux systems

-There is a Make file included .
-See [Gnu Make](https://www.gnu.org/software/make).

 After downloading the mixer_lang library, get your Taranis Tx and its usb to pc connector handy , enter the top level mixer_lang directory and invoke make with the following argument.